These notes are to help those parents/carers who are considering the possibility of educating their child or children at home.

 Yes.
 You can seek a place in a school at anytime.
 If the school of your choice is full in your child's year group you do have right of admission appeal.
 Sometimes a decision to educate a child at home is short term but please inform the LA if you decide your child will be returning to school.

 Ideally the home educator will regularly re-assess the decision to home educate as the child grows and circumstances change.
 The LEA and school will help with a plan for re-introduction to school.

 If you have considered all aspects carefully and decided to go ahead with education other than at school, please fill in the pro-forma and return it to the LA.
 You will receive a letter confirming that the pro-forma has been received.
-The inspector will contact you in the future to discuss the provision you are providing for your child.
+An officer will contact you in the future to discuss the education you are providing for your child.
 If the provision is 'suitable' you will be able to continue to educate your child other than at school.
 If the provision is not suitable you will be given suggestions as to how to improve the provision.